awsdocs/aws-license-manager-user-guide/doc_source/user-based-subscriptions-unsubscribe-users.md

 1. In the left navigation pane, under **User\-based subscriptions**, choose **Products**\.

-1. Select the product you want to unsubscribe users from\.
+1. Select the product that you want to unsubscribe users from\.

 1. Select the user names to unsubscribe, then choose **Unsubscribe users**\.